vfs-vrar-organization/README_Example/README.md

 ### More

-For those that want to learn more and explore other function use the following link:
+For those that want to learn more and explore other functions use the following link:

 [Github Formating Syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)